lmjohns3/theanets/docs/creating.rst

 Specifying Layers
 =================

+One of the most critical bits of creating a neural network model is specifying how the layers of the network are arranged and connected together.
+There are very few limits to the complexity of possible neural network architectures, so it will never be possible to specify all combinations using a single, easy-to-use markup.
+However, ``theanets`` tries to make it easy to create many common types of layer configurations.

+When you create a network model, the ``layers`` keyword argument is used to specify the layers for your network.
+This keyword argument must be a sequence specifying the layers; there are four options for the values in this sequence.

+- If a value is an integer, it is interpreted as the size of a vanilla, fully-connected feedforward layer.
+All options for the layer are set to their defaults (e.g., the activation for a hidden layer will be given by the ``hidden_activation`` configuration parameter, which defaults to a logistic sigmoid).
+- If a value is a tuple, it must contain an integer and may contain a string.
-In this sequence, an int value specifies the size of a vanilla, fully-connected feedforward layer.
-A :class:`Layer <theanets.layers.Layer>` instance is simply used as-is.
-A tuple must contain exactly one integer, which specifies the size of the layer, and can also contain a string, which either names a type of layer (e.g., ``'tied'``, ``'rnn'``, etc.) or an activation function (e.g., ``'logistic'``, ``'relu'``, etc.)
+  The integer in the tuple specifies the size of the layer.
+If there is a string, and the string names a valid layer type (e.g., ``'tied'``, ``'rnn'``, etc.), then this type of layer will be created.
+Otherwise, the string is assumed to name an activation function (e.g., ``'logistic'``, ``'relu'``, etc.) and a standard feedforward layer will be created with that activation.
+- If a value in this sequence is a dictionary, it must contain either a ``size`` or an ``nout`` key, which specify the number of units in the layer.
+It can additionally contain an ``activation`` key to specify the activation function for the layer (see below), and a ``form`` key to specify the type of layer to be constructed (e.g., ``'tied'``, ``'rnn'``, etc.).
+Additional keys in this dictionary will be passed as keyword arguments to :func:`theanets.layers.build`.
+- Finally, if a value is a :class:`Layer <theanets.layers.Layer>` instance, it is simply added to the network model as-is.

 As an example, ``(10, 20, 3)`` specifies an input layer with 10 units, one hidden layer with 20 units, and an output layer with 3 units.
 In this case,